Side Hustle Income

 Look at it this way: Let’s say you have the following credit cards: Wells Fargo (3 spots allowed), Bank of America (2 spots allowed), Barclays Card (3 spots allowed), Citi Card (3 spots allowed), and US Bank (2 spots allowed), and they each had $15k limit.
 If you sold each of those 13 spots in a month through a brokerage for $400 a month, and received 40% of the sale from the brokerage ($160), you would make $2,080 monthly, or $24,960 annually.

 How to get started: While you can sell to friends or strangers, the easiest way to get started is through a tradeline broker, such as Tradeline Supply Company, where you can make between $50 to $350 for each authorized user.
 Another tradeline broker option is Splendid.
-Before getting started, learn whether or not selling tradelines violates your credit card provider’s terms and conditions, along with other downsides.
+Before getting started with this side hustle idea, learn whether or not selling tradelines violates your credit card provider’s terms and conditions, along with other downsides.

 3: Rent Out Your Old Baby Gear